thomaspinder/bayesian_uncertainty_adversaries/README.md

 ## Installing

-__Note__: _This work has only been tested on a Linux (Ubuntu 16.04 LTS) machine, code may not works as required on other operating systems._
+__Note__: _This work has only been tested on a Linux (Ubuntu 16.04 LTS) machine, code may not work as required on other operating systems._

 1. Clone repository
 ```